SuleimanFarah/sunpy/Gsoc-2014-ideas.md

 * Implement a fine alignment routine to be added to the `MapCube` API, to allow the stacking of various images.
 This is made possible by new features recently added to scikit-image https://github.com/scikit-image/scikit-image/pull/834

+* The outer layers of the Sun do not rotate as a solid body, the equatorial regions rotate faster than the poles.
+When considering analysis of surface features on the Sun compensating for this rotation is essential.
+This project would involve finishing work already started on this and understanding the physical processes behind the computational algorithms.

 * Requirements: Python

-* Mentor: TBA
+* Mentor: Albert Shih,

 ## Implement various differential rotation routines in SunPy

-###Description:

-The outer layers of the Sun do not rotate as a solid body, the equatorial regions rotate faster than the poles.
-When considering analysis of surface features on the Sun compensating for this rotation is essential.
-This project would involve finishing work already started on this and understanding the physical processes behind the computational algorithms.
-Some of the differential rotation algorithms also require

-* Requirements: Python, IDL might be useful

-* Mentor: TBA

 ## HELIO - capabilities improvement